Cyberyawdie/Fetch/README.md

 ##### BALANCE

-GET   `/rewards/spend`
+GET   `/rewards/points-balance`

-Send a GET request to this endpoint to see your remainding balance from each payer.
+Send a request to see your remainding balance from each payer and total points.